rur/good/README.md

 - No surprises

 `good` is a code-gen tool for embedding a web GUI in an existing Golang application.
-It outputs a self-contained scaffold for a modern server side app, with the aim of being straightforward to setup and manage over time.
+It outputs a self-contained scaffold for a modern server-side app with the aim of being straightforward to setup and maintain over time.

-The general setup is geared towards: service consoles, admin workflows and user controls with direct server integration.
+This is a general purpose setup that is particularly well suited to user workflows involving direct server integration like admin tools and service controls.

 ### CLI Overview

-Commands that generate HTML and Golang files to be modified & refactored to suit your needs.
+The CLI tool will generate HTML and Golang files in your project for you to modify & refactor to suit your needs.

 #### TLDR; quickstart